toeverything/blocksuite/packages/docs/block-widgets.md

 In BlockSuite, widgets are components that can be used to display helper UI elements of a block.
 Sometimes, you want to display a menu to provide some extra information or actions for a block.
 As another example, it's a common practice to display a toolbar when you select a block.

 The widget is designed to provide this kind of functionalities.
 Similar to blocks, widgets also depends on UI frameworks.
 By default, we provide a [lit](https://lit.dev/) renderer called `@blocksuite/lit`.
 But it's still possible to use other UI frameworks.
-We'll introduce later about how to write a custom renderer in [custom renderer](/#WIP).
+We'll introduce later about how to write custom block renderers.

 ## Lit Widget View